mm3509/b9122/syllabus/README.md

 - We enter a "blackout period" 24 hours before the deadline of an assignment or exam, when the TAs and I no longer answer questions.

-## Course waiver
+## Course waiver / exemption exam

 You can waive the class if you complete a waiver exam and get a grade above percentile 90 of last year's final exam grade.
 The grading standards that apply to this assignment are those of the final exam; in particular, you will not be able to use ANY AI tools (chatbot, AI code completion, AI answers in an online search).
 I will explain this in detail at the start of the exam.

-Anyone can take the waiver exam.
-You can simply come with a computer to Kravis 870 on Friday, August 29th from 2 PM – 5 PM EDT, and take the exam.
+Anyone can take the waiver exam: simply come with a computer to Kravis 870 on Friday, August 29th from 2 PM – 5 PM EDT.

 To succeed in the waiver exam, you need a basic level in Bash, C and SQL, and an intermediate level in Python (imperative programming and control flow, basic data structures, recursive programming, object-oriented programming, debugging).

+To get a sense of the difficulty of the exam, please refer to the assignments and exams from the 2024 edition of this course [here](https://github.com/mm3509/b9122-2024).

 ## Grading